mjago/CW/README.md

 (i.e. words_beginning_with 'v')

-CW also allows for real-time marking by indicating correct and incorrect characters input in real-time.
+CW also allows for real-time marking by indicating correct and incorrect characters and words typed in real-time.

 # Installation: